MarketBullets®

 The U.S. Dollar Index is heavily weighted toward European currencies.
 The Chinese Yuan should be followed alongside the Dollar Index for a more complete assessment of Dollar value in the world. (see below)

-Chinese Yuan versus the U.S. Dollar* has pulled back from a series of nearly identical highs that form a flat top pattern with rising lows underneath.
-This triangle on the chart is usually considered a rising pattern, but if it “fails” due to a breakdown below the most recent preceding low on the rising lows trendline, the pattern is broken and invalidated.
+Over the last 2.5 years, Chinese Yuan versus the U.S. Dollar* has created a rising triangle, indicating a general long-term strength of the U.S. Dollar versus the Chinese currency.
+A flat top pattern with rising lows underneath sets up a test of the horizontal top line to the upside.
+This is an old-school rising pattern, but the breakout of the top flat line is essential for its success.
+If it “fails” due to a breakdown below the upward-slanted line (depicting increasing buying support over time), the pattern would be broken and invalidated.
 The Dollar value in Yuan is currently testing that rising line (stronger Yuan possible ahead).

 * The above chart is a “dollar chart”, showing Yuan per US Dollar.
 A rising price indicates more Yuan per Dollar hence a less expensive Yuan.